-The City Council of the City of Arapahoe, Nebraska, met in regular session at the EMCC Council Room at 7:3 P.M. on February 20, 2024, pursuant to notice posted in the city office and published in the Valley Voice.
-Councilmen present: Middagh, Kreutzer, Carpenter, Polston and Paulsen.
-Absent: tenBensel.
-City Staff present: Greg Schievelbein City Superintendent, Assistant City Clerk Dixie Sickels.

 APAHOE, NEBRASKA February 20, 2024

 The Public Hearing for the 1 & 6 Year Street plan opened at 7:30 pm and Closed at 7:35 pm.The City Council of the City of Arapahoe, Nebraska, met in regular session at the EMCC Council Room at 7:35 P.M. on February 20, 2024, pursuant to notice posted in the city office and published in the Valley Voce.
-Councilmen present: Middagh, Kreutzer, Carpenter, Polston and Paulsen.
+Councilmen present: Middagh, Kreutzer, Carpenter, Polston, and Paulsen.
 Absent: tenBensel.
 City Staff present: Greg Schievelbein City Superintendent.

 Mayor Koller presided over the meeting.
 Visitors present for all or a portion of the meeting were: Angela Mitchel with the valley voice via Zoom.
 The location of the posted Open Meetings Act was stated.
 Mayor Koller welcomed all visitors and gave each the opportunity to state their name and the agenda item they wish to speak on.